fynnwilliam/fynnwilliam.github.io/README.md

 at how to store and retrieve multiple values from an integer.

-The number of bits required to form the maximum possible sub value in the pack, ought to be less than the full bit width available to hold the entire pack.
+The number of bits required to form the maximum possible sub value in the pack, ought to be less than the full bit width available for holding the entire pack.
 For example, we want to hold several integers with values ranging from `0 - 255` in a single integer object.
 First of all, `8 bits` are required to hold value _255_, which is the maximum number in the range `0 - 255` and a `uint32_t` has `32 bits`.
 This implies, we can safely pack _4 values_ into an unsigned integer.

-Values will be packed into unique zero-based indices as we do with arrays, but in reverse order.
+Values will be set into unique zero-based indices as we do with arrays, but in reverse order.

 ```